-Student Code of Conduct
+Student Code of Conduct - www.houstonisd.org/codeofconduct

 The HISD Code of Student Conduct is available online.
 Students will receive an acknowledgement form to return to school.
 The code details district policy to which all HISD students must comply.
 There are five levels of offense with increasing degrees of consequences.
 Students and parents should read the code carefully in order to fully understand the rights and responsibilities explained therein.